Yosef-Ali/Tailwindcss-airbnb-clone/README.md

-# Airbnb Homepage build with Tailwind CSS
+# Adobe XD FreeWire frame to Tailwind CSS component

 A simple starter project for playing around with Tailwind in a proper PostCSS environment.
 I used Airbnb as a source of inspiration to teach how to use the framework.